 This YouTube video shows you how to clean underneath your treadmill belt:

-You can buy cleaning kits such as this one from the Treadmill Doctor, which have specialized cleaners for the top of your running belt.
+You can purchase cleaning kits, which have specialized cleaners for the top of your running belt.
 Make sure you follow the enclosed instructions carefully.

 Cleaning underneath the treadmill belt is a good idea prior to lubricating it.